Slides 📊

 Identify the value you need to find using correct probability notation.
 Sketch the region if needed.

-Write your conclusion in context.
+Write your conclusion in the correct context.

 Points That Require Special Attention